pgailinas/videoqa-representation-comparison/docs/index.md

 Rather than training a new VideoQA model from scratch, the project evaluates how different video representations influence downstream VideoQA performance.
 The study compares pretrained video representations with latent representations learned through self-supervised autoencoder training while maintaining a fixed VideoQA model across all experiments.

 Qwen2-VL-7B serves as the common VideoQA inference model, allowing performance differences to be attributed primarily to the quality of the underlying video representations rather than changes in model architecture.
+The framework processes raw videos into structured evidence segments that are used for representation learning, latent feature extraction, representation comparison, and VideoQA experimentation.

-The framework processes raw videos into structured evidence segments that are used for representation learning, feature extraction, evidence retrieval, and VideoQA experimentation.
 Comparative experiments evaluate baseline inference, pretrained video representations, and autoencoder-based latent representations to measure their impact on answer quality, reasoning performance, representation efficiency, and execution latency.

 The repository provides a reproducible notebook-driven research environment using public VideoQA datasets, self-supervised learning techniques, modular AI workflows, and configurable multimodal components suitable for research experimentation and future IEEE-style publication development.